Design and Analysis of Switchback Experiments: Introduction

+\textbf{Main Contributions}.
 There are three significant challenges to using switchback experiments.
 The first is that causal estimators from switchback experiments have large variances as the precision is a function of the total number of assignments.
 The second is that past interventions are likely to impact future outcomes; this is often referred to as a carryover effect.
-Typically, many authors assume that there are no carryover effects, \emph{e.g.}, \cite{chamberlain1982multivariate,athey2018design}, and \cite{Imai_2019}, although some recent work has relaxed this assumption \citep{Sobel_2012,bojinov2020panel}.
-The third is that standard super population inference---where we either assume a model for the outcome\footnote{For example, \citet{wager2019experimenting, johari2020experimental} assume that the market they are experimenting on is in an equilibrium state, \citet{glynn2020adaptive} assumes an underlying Markovian model for the outcomes, and \citet{athey2018exact, eckles2016design, sussman2017elements, puelz2019graph} make assumptions on the structure of the interference.}. or that the units are sampled from an infinitely large population---requires unrealistic assumptions that fail to capture the problem's personalized nature \citep{bojinov2019time}.
+Typically, many authors assume that there are no carryover effects \citep{chamberlain1982multivariate, athey2018design, Imai_2019}, although some recent work has relaxed this assumption \citep{robins1986new, Sobel_2012, bojinov2020panel}.
+The third is that standard super population inference --- where researchers either assume a model for the outcome, or that the units are sampled from an infinitely large population --- requires unrealistic assumptions that fail to capture the problem's personalized nature \citep{bojinov2019time}.